The-Duat/Nile/README.md

 mizOS was something I created for my own personal use. mizOS installs some "bloat" that you probably don't want.
 All of this fixes some things that I personally don't like about typical Linux distros.
 I suggest not installing it as your daily driver, but I'm not stopping you either.
 ```
+- ISO image coming soon, with the ability to select your init system at install.
+The ISO will probably be based on the EndeavorOS iso, with a modified archinstall for installation.

 mizOS is a Linux distro focused on simplicity.
 It aims to centralize a lot of commands I typically use frequently, or are generally long/can't remember the name of.
 It puts everything under somewhat of an alias via a script called `miz`. mizOS takes a janky Arch Linux install, and turns it into something more polished towards my liking.
 I've also added a preconfigured i3-gaps installation, but I'm thinking of changing this to Gnome sometime.